Trans-Canada Highway: Bypasses

 Two short bypasses are also considered part of the Trans-Canada Highway system.
-These include the 42 km Perimeter Highway 100 bypass around Winnipeg, which provides an expressway standard alternative to the crowded Highway 1 in the city centre; and the 34 km two-lane Kenora Bypass (Highway 17A) which is a two-lane route that bypasses the entire town to the north.
+These include the 42 km Perimeter Highway 100 bypass around Winnipeg, which provides an expressway standard alternative to the crowded Highway 1 in the city centre, and the 34 km two-lane Kenora Bypass (Highway 17A), which is a two-lane route that bypasses the entire town to the north.

 History

 Predecessor routes

 Early on, much of the route of the Trans-Canada Highway was first explored in order to construct the Canadian Pacific Railway in the late 19th century, a route which much of the mainline TCH route later ended up following.

 The Trans-Canada Highway was not the first road across Canada.
-In British Columbia, the highway was predated by the Crowsnest Highway, the Big Bend Highway and the Cariboo Highway, all of which were constructed during the Great Depression era.
-Many of the earlier highways in British Columbia were largely gravel, and had many frequent inland ferry crossings at wide rivers and lakes.
-In Alberta. the section between Calgary and Banff was predated by the Morley Trail (now Highway 1A). which was drivable starting in the 1910s and paved in the 1930s.
+In British Columbia, the highway was predated by the Crowsnest Highway, the Big Bend Highway, and the Cariboo Highway, all of which were constructed during the Great Depression era.
+Many of the earlier highways in British Columbia were largely gravel and had many frequent inland ferry crossings at wide rivers and lakes.
+In Alberta, the section between Calgary and Banff was predated by the Morley Trail (now Highway 1A), which was driveable starting in the 1910s and paved in the 1930s.
 The first route over the Central Canadian Rockies to connect Calgary to British Columbia was the Banff–Windermere Parkway, which was opened in 1922 and is now numbered as Highway 93.
 Sections of road across the Prairies have also existed since the 1920s.
 A gravel road connection across northern Ontario (Highway 17) was constructed starting in 1931.
 While this section was largely open by the late 1930s, it was not fully completed until 1951 (in large part due to World War II interrupting construction).
-However, despite the gap, vehicles could still cross the county by getting ferried around the relatively short section of incomplete highway by either rail or water.
+However, despite the gap, vehicles could still cross the county by getting ferried around the relatively short section of incomplete highway by either rail or water, and Highway 11 was completed to Hearst from the east by 1937 and Nipigon by 1943.

 Opening

 The system was approved by the Trans-Canada Highway Act of 1949, with construction commencing in 1950.
 The highway officially opened in 1962, with the completion of the Rogers Pass section of highway between Golden and Revelstoke.
 This section of highway bypassed the original Big Bend Highway, the last remaining section of gravel highway on the route.
 Upon its original completion, the Trans-Canada Highway was the longest uninterrupted highway in the world.
-Construction on other legs continued until 1971 when the last gap on Highway 16 was completed in the Upper Fraser Valley east of Prince George, at which point the highway network was considered complete.
+Construction on other legs continued until 1971, when the last gap on Highway 16 was completed in the Upper Fraser Valley east of Prince George, at which point the highway network was considered complete.